Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Unification of PCA, K-means, LE, and Rcut

-\begin{theorem} (\textbf{Unification: kernel version}) Working with similarity matrix, assume the solutions of LE (\ref{equ:laplacian}) and PCA (\ref{equ:laplacian-pca}) is $\tilde{X}^*=V_{2:K}$, and assume the normalized indicator solutions of Rcut (\ref{equ:ratio}) and K-means (\ref{equ:ratio-kmeans}) is $H\in\mathbb{R}^{K\times n}$.
-If the ideal graph condition is satisfied, then they are related by a rotation transform:
+\begin{theorem} (\textbf{Unification: kernel version}) Working with the similarity matrix, if the ideal graph condition is satisfied and $K=r$, then the solution of LE (\ref{equ:laplacian}) and PCA (\ref{equ:laplacian-pca}), e.g., $\tilde{X}^*=V_{2:r}$, and the normalized indicator solution of Rcut (\ref{equ:ratio}) and K-means (\ref{equ:ratio-kmeans}), $H^*$, are related by a rotation transform: $\exists R\in\mathbb{R}^{r\times r}$, $R^TR=I$, such that